 - Sitting (to rest weight on buttocks and back of thighs

-with legs bent at knees):Six to eight hours
+with legs bent at knees):Up to three hours

 - Crouching/Stooping (to bend upper body forward while

 fully flexing knees):Up to three hours

 - Kneeling (to maintain upper body in erect position while

 - Climbing (to ascend or descent heights using ladders,